-Gruyère is a good choice for this dish or a combination of Gruyere and Parmesan.
-It helps to season each layer as you build it, and press down the layers before adding the next one.
-Finally, top with cheese and seasoned bread crumbs and bake.
+Gruyère is a good choice for an au gratin dish or a combination of Gruyere and Parmesan.
+It helps to season each layer of a gratin like a casserole or a lasagna as you build it, and press down the layers before adding the next one.

 Vegetables such as cauliflower, green beans, eggplant or tomatoes can be prepared au gratin.
 Unlike with potatoes, some vegetable gratins involve cooking the vegetables partially and then baking them in a dish with the gratin topping.

-Then I'd transfer them to a shallow baking dish, cover with a Gruyère cheese sauce (a simple Béchamel sauce with grated Gruyère added), and top with seasoned bread crumbs and Parmesan cheese along with dabs of butter.
+Then transfer them to a shallow baking dish, cover with a Gruyère cheese sauce (a simple Béchamel sauce with grated Gruyère added), and top with seasoned bread crumbs and Parmesan cheese along with dabs of butter.
 Then bake at 375 F until the top is golden brown.

 Sole Au Gratin

-Fish and seafood is also sometimes prepared au gratin.
+Fish and seafood also are sometimes prepared au gratin.
 An example of this preparation is the classic sole au gratin.
-To make it, you'd line the bottom of your baking dish with what is called duxelles, or chopped mushrooms that have been sauteed in butter until you've cooked the moisture all the way out of them.
+To make it line the bottom of your baking dish with what is called duxelles, or chopped mushrooms that have been sauteed in butter until you've cooked the moisture all the way out of them.

-If you want to get even fancier, you could split a lobster tail lengthwise top it with seasoned breadcrumbs and broil it.
+If you want to get even fancier, you could split a lobster tail lengthwise, top it with seasoned breadcrumbs and broil it.